microsoft/Olive/docs/source/overview/options.md

         - `model_config: [str]`: The config of the model can be provided as well.
 Such as `WhisperConfig`.
 See [huggingface configurations](https://huggingface.co/docs/transformers/main_classes/configuration)

-        - `dataset: [dict]`: For huggingface transformer models, if you want to use the huggingface dataset, you need to provide the dataset config.
+        - `dataset: [dict]`: Ff you want to use the huggingface dataset, you need to provide the dataset config.
 See [huggingface datasets](https://huggingface.co/docs/datasets/loading_datasets.html).
 Olive exposes the following configs(which will be extend in the future):
             ```json
             "dataset": {
+                "model_name": "distilbert-base-uncased",  # the model name of the huggingface model, if not provided, it will use the model_name in hf_config
+                "task": "text-classification",  # the task type for the model, if not provided, it will use the task in hf_config
                 "data_name":"glue",  # the name of the dataset
                 "subset": "mrpc",  # the subset of the dataset, could be "mrpc", "mnli" and etc. You can find the available subsets in the dataset page.
                 "split": "validation",  # the split of the dataset, could be "train", "validation", "test" and etc. You can find the available splits in the dataset page.